Noyce Frequently Asked Questions

 For undergraduate students, two years of commitment is required for every academic year of support within eight years of graduation.
 For graduate students, a two-year commitment is required if you received the Noyce scholarship for the maximum 36 credit hours allowed; for fewer credit hours, the commitment term will be prorated.

 Failure to either complete the academic program or to work in a high-need school district within eight years of graduation will cause the scholarship to revert to a loan that must be repaid, plus interest and fees.

 Q: Can my service be completed in a high-need school district, without it being a high-need school?

 Yes, as long as the district meets the definition of high need.

 Q: At what grade levels and in what subjects does the program prepare candidates to teach?

 Secondary, 8th -12th grades.
-For biology, chemistry and mathematics.
+For science (with a focus on biology or chemistry) and mathematics.

 Q: What mentoring support will I receive as a Noyce Scholar?